mozilla-services/docs/source/storage/apis-2.0.rst

     the data volume used for each collection (in KB).

-    Note that this request may be very expensive as it calculates more more detailed and accurate usage information than the request to **/info/quota**.
+    Note that this request may be very expensive as it calculates more detailed and accurate usage information than the request to **/info/quota**.